-Jonathan Zalkin serves as Counsel to the firm’s Corporate and Securities Practice Group.
-He has extensive experience representing and advising public and privately-held companies in all areas of corporate and securities law, including mergers and acquisitions, as well as public and private equity and debt offerings and other capital markets transactions.
+Jonathan Zalkin is a partner in the Firm’s Corporate and Securities Practice Group.
+Mr. Zalkin has extensive experience representing and advising public and privately-held companies in all areas of corporate and securities law, including mergers and acquisitions, as well as public and private equity and debt offerings and other capital markets transactions.
 In addition, Mr. Zalkin advises clients with respect to shareholder activism and proxy contests, securities law compliance, Securities and Exchange Commission reporting issues, NYSE and Nasdaq compliance, corporate governance issues and general corporate matters.

 - Represented a multi-million dollar private investment fund in its public company activist activities, including several proxy contests resulting in the successful solicitation of proxies in support of the election of slates of directors to the boards of directors of a number of its portfolio companies.

 - Represented public company manufacturer and distributor of military and law enforcement products in its acquisitions of numerous public and private companies engaged in manufacturing, marketing and distributing various components, equipment and products used in the defense and law enforcement industries for prices ranging from $20 million to $1.1 billion.

 - Represented public company in its simultaneous acquisition of two privately-owned companies in the outdoor sports and recreation industry for an aggregate purchase price of $135 million.